sky-guard/cuSGA/README.md

 ./cuSGA -s SEQUENCE_FILE -p PANGENOME_GRAPH_FILE -c CONNECTED_COMPONENTS_FILE_PREFIX
 ```

 ***NOTE**: When running this version of the Algorithm, **it is highly recommended to perform a preliminary step of Connected Components Compaction**.
 This is because this version of the Algorithm is sensitive to the Sizes of the Connected Components: if the average size is too small, Threads in a Warp may end up being not utilized enough or at all.
-Average Speedup achieved with an Average Connected Components Size of ~4 Nodes was around ~10.0x, while **the Peak Speedup of 14.6x was achieved with an Average Connected Components Size of ~1200 Nodes**.
+Average Speedup achieved with an Average Connected Components Size of ~4 Nodes was around ~11.2x, while with an Average Connected Components Size of ~32 Nodes it was around ~13.6x.
+Meanwhile, **the Peak Speedup of 14.6x was achieved with an Average Connected Components Size of ~1200 Nodes**.
 This, however, is meant as a **suggestion** and is **not guaranteed to be the ideal target size**.*

 To align a sequence using **Grid level Synchronization with Cooperative Groups** and print the resulting Alignment Scores, please run the following command:
 ```bash